-Fees payable for the audit of the Company's Financial Statements are £4,252 (2020: £4,252).
+Fees payable for the audit of the Company's Financial Statements are £4,452 (2021: £4,252).

 Fees payable to Deloitte LLP and their associates for non-audit services to the Company are not required to be disclosed because the Consolidated Financial Statements are only required to disclose such fees on a consolidated basis.
+There are no non-audit related services to the Group in either the current or prior year.